 “Perfect, Jane.
 Ronnie’s husband, Pete Fieldstone, is just twenty minutes away,” Anne said.

 Mac ushered Jane into the mansion’s Great Room.
-Carlina wanted to discuss some issues.
+Carolina wanted to discuss some issues.

-“Jane, our teams have completed a detailed search of your Chinatown apartment and two safe houses.
+“Jane, our teams have thoroughly searched your Chinatown apartment and safe house.
 None of these domiciles contain any weapons unless you want to count a kitchen knife as a weapon.
 Do you know how to shoot a gun?”

 “Yes, I spent time at an Indiana gun range, practicing with Glock-50s and AR-15 class assault weapons.
 I became reasonably proficient, though not as good as you are.